 - To migrate virtual machines from your on-premise data centre review Hybrid Linked Mode Prerequisites and vMotion across hybrid cloud: performance and best practices.
 In addition you will need to know the Required Firewall Rules for vMotion and for Cold Migration.

-- For virtual machines to keep the same IP addressing layer 2 networks can be stretched with HCX, review VMware HCX Documentation.
+- For virtual machines to keep the same IP addressing layer 2 networks can be stretched with HCX, review VMware HCX Migration Documentation.
 HCX is included with VMC licensing but is a separate product in its own right so should be planned accordingly and is not covered in this post.
-Review VMware Cloud on AWS Live Migration Demo to see HCX in action.
+Review VMware Cloud on AWS Live Migration Demo to see a VMware HCX Migration in action.

 - VMware Cloud on AWS: Internet Access and Design Deep Dive is a useful resource for considering virtual machines that may require internet access.